 First, Golden “Tree” revolves as it rises from the ground as a cultural symbol of good luck.
 Next, an animated Dragon emerges adorned with a lotus flower and exhibiting smoking nostrils and a bobbing head.

-Each element is unveiled through a partial dome in the atrium’s floor, which breaks into six parts and creates an opening for a mechanical lift to elevate the elements into full view.
+Each element is unveiled through a partial dome in the atrium’s floor.
+As the elements dance into place, the floor breaks into six parts, creating an opening for a mechanical lift to elevate them into full view.

 In between, the firm performed computerized pre-visualization animations, preliminary engineering, development of technical specifications, bidding support, and final design of the major effects.
-The firm’s participation also included full-time technical representation on behalf of the Owner in the fabrication shop and then on-site during installation.
+The firm’s participation also included full-time technical representation on behalf of the owner in the fabrication shop and then during on-site installation.